 Traditional Spine Fusion Surgeries

-An intradiscal injection can be performed for either a diagnostic or therapeutic procedure.
-As a diagnostic procedure it is an injection of local anesthetic that temporarily removes the pain from a patient.
-If the injection is administered and the patient still feels pain then the doctor will try an adjacent level.
+An intradiscal injection is one of the new treatments for degenerative disc disease.
+It can be performed as either a diagnostic or therapeutic procedure.
+As a diagnostic procedure, it is an injection of local anesthetic that temporarily removes the degenerative spine disease pain from a patient.
+If the injection is administered and the patient still feels pain, then the doctor will try an adjacent level.

-The procedure is performed while the patient is in the prone position with a cushion or pillow under their abdomen. using X-ray guidance the surgeon determines what the best and safest pathway to the damaged disc will be. a local anesthetic is given and a thin needle is inserted under x-ray guidance into the center portion of the disc receiving the injection.
+The procedure is performed while the patient is in the prone position with a cushion or pillow under their abdomen.
+Using X-ray guidance, the surgeon determines what the best and safest pathway to the damaged spinal disc will be.
+A local anesthetic is given, and a thin needle is inserted under x-ray guidance into the center portion of the disc receiving the injection.
 There is a small amount of contrast solution that is injected into the disc to make sure that the needle is on target, and then the injection of the solution is administered.

 Minimal side effects characterize this procedure.
 But still, some flushing can be present, as well as elevated blood pressure.
 A patient can also experience headaches, insomnia, and even fever.
 In women the procedure can affect menstrual cycle, and for those diagnosed with diabetes, sugar levels can be higher for some time after the intradiscal injections.

 Recovery from the procedure takes about 30-45 minutes while the patient is cared for in the recovery area.

 A patient should rest the day after the procedure and follow the instructions given by the medical team.
 As the injection site can have unpleasant sensations, you can use ice packs to ease some pain.
 Remember that prolonged soaking of the injection site is not recommended, so try to opt for showers instead of baths.